INTERNAL MEDICINE RESIDENCY

 Marine Corps Air Station, Kaneohe Bay

-Moving expenses are not reimbursed for civilian residents.
+Moving expenses are not reimbursed for civilian residents due to federal law.

 New interns take the Oath of Office